fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

    * - 4.
 Initial Value
      - Allows you to specificy pre-populated answers to questions in your survey.
 By default, this option is blank "---"

-A multiple choice question type as the following Question Choices Available
+A multiple choice question type has the following Question Choices Available

   * Add text response
   * Static Choice